artsy/artsy.github.io/_posts/2016-08-11-React-Native-at-Artsy.markdown

 This frees up our engineers to widen their [T-shaped skills](https://artsy.github.io/blog/2016/01/30/iOS-Junior-Interviews/), and to help remove the idea that the mobile team has to be a completely separate team with foreign tools and ideas.

+This is only the tip of the iceberg for our writings about React Native.
+Follow [@ArtsyOpenSource](https://twitter.com/orta) to stay up to date.